sbragagnolo/bc-tutorial-2018/beginners1.md

 ## 4. Dealing with Money (Ether)

-One of the major advantages of Smart Contracts is dealing with cryptocurrency (in Ethereum always measured in Wei).
+One of the major advantages of smart contracts is dealing with cryptocurrency (in Ethereum always measured in Wei).
+This section focused only on coding Solidity contracts that interact with Ether.

 ### 4.1.
 Special Code for Money